Toward Neural-Network-Guided Program Synthesis and Verification: Introduction

 We envision two kinds of applications of our NN-guided predicate synthesis sketched above.
 One is to an ICE-based learning of inductive program invariants~\cite{garg_2014,DBLP:journals/jar/ChampionCKS20}.
 One of the main bottlenecks of the ICE-based learning method (as in many other verification methods) has been the discovery of appropriate qualifiers (i.e. atomic predicates that constitute invariants).
 Our NN-guided predicate synthesis can be used to find qualifiers, by which reducing the bottleneck.
 The other potential application is to a new program development framework called \emph{oracle-based programming}.
 It is a neural-network-guided variation of Solar-Lezama's program synthesis by sketching~\cite{solar2008program}.
 As in the program sketch, a user gives a ``sketch'' of a program to be synthesized, and a synthesizer tries to find expressions to fill the holes (or \emph{oracles} in our terminology) in the sketch.
 By using our method outlined above, we can first prepare a NN for each hole, and train the NN by using data collected from the program sketch and specification.
 We can then guess an expression for the hole from the weights of the trained NN.

-The contributions of this paper are: (i) the NN-guided predicate synthesis method sketched above, (ii) experiments that confirm the effectiveness of the proposed method, \TS{We could explain what experiments were conducted in more detail (for example, tests on linear and nonlinear inequalities and combinations of disjunction and conjunction).}\nk{I would not do so at this point; that will be clear in Seciton 2.} and (iii) discussion and preliminary experiments on the potential applications to program verification and synthesis mentioned above.
+The contributions of this paper are: (i) the NN-guided predicate synthesis method sketched above, (ii) experiments that confirm the effectiveness of the proposed method, and (iii) discussion and preliminary experiments on the potential applications to program verification and synthesis mentioned above.

+Our idea of extracting useful information from NNs resembles that of symbolic regression and extrapolation~\cite{DBLP:conf/iclr/MartiusL17,Petersen21ICLR,pmlr-v80-sahoo18a}, where domain-specific networks are designed and trained to learn mathematical expressions.
+Ryan et al.~\cite{DBLP:conf/iclr/RyanWYGJ20,DBLP:conf/pldi/YaoRWJG20} recently proposed logical regression to learn SMT formulas and applied it to the discovery of loop invariants.
+The main differences from those studies are: (i) our approach is hybrid: we use NNs as gray boxes to learn relevant inequalities, and combine it with classical methods for Boolean function learning, and (ii) our learning framework is more general in that it takes into account positive/negative samples, and implication constraints; see Section~\ref{sec:rel} for more discussion.

 The rest of this paper is structured as follows.
 Section~\ref{sec:PN} shows our basic method for synthesizing logical formulas from positive and negative examples, and reports experimental results.
-Section~\ref{sec:ICE} extends the method to deal with \emph{implication constraints} in the ICE-learning framework~\cite{garg_2014}, and discusses an application to CHC (Constrained Horn Clauses) solving.
-Section~\ref{sec:oracle} introduces the new framework of oracle-based programming, and shows how our synthesis method can be used as a key building block.
-Section~\ref{sec:rel} discusses related work and Section~\ref{sec:conc} concludes the paper.
+Section~\ref{sec:ICE} extends the method to deal with \emph{implication constraints} in the ICE-learning framework~\cite{garg_2014}, and discusses an application to CHC (Constrained Horn Clauses) solving. \iffull Section~\ref{sec:oracle} introduces the new framework of oracle-based programming, and shows how our synthesis method can be used as a key building block. \fi Section~\ref{sec:rel} discusses related work and Section~\ref{sec:conc} concludes the paper. \iffull\else The application to the new framework of oracle-based programming is discussed in a longer version of this paper~\cite{SAS21long}. \fi